fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 };
 ```

 Pretty simple.
-We don't need any css file handling, because the babel-loader uses the babel config and therefor already knows the css handling.
+We don't need any css file handling because the babel-loader uses the babel config and therefore already knows the css handling.

 ### Link the extracted stylesheet from the application